-There are no policies in the Envision San José 2040 General Plan related to utilities that apply to the proposed project.
+There are no policies in the General Plan related to utilities that apply to the proposed project.

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
+Less Than Potentially Significant Significant With Mitigation Less Than Significant Would the project: Impact Incorporated Impact No Impact 1.
 Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
 2. Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?
 3. Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
 4. Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
-5. Comply with federal, State, and local management and reduction statutes and regulations related to solid waste? $\boxtimes$
+5. Comply with federal, State, and local management and reduction statutes and regulations related to solid waste?